Navigate this Report

 - NASPInet Demo –Following the release of the draft NASPInet specification, expected in mid-2009, there will be pilot demonstration projects to further refine and modify this specification based on lessons learned from interconnecting multiple vendors and a spectrum of applications in a common architectural framework.

-- WECC – Western Electricity Coordinating Council– Reliability Coordination
+- WECC – Western Electricity Coordinating Council– Situational Awareness

 - Patel M, S Aivaliotis, E Ellen, et al. October 2010.
 NERC Real-Time Application of Synchrophasors for Improving Reliability.

 - Novosel D, V Madani, B Bhargavam, V Khoi, and J Cole.
 January-February 2008.
 "Dawn of the Grid Synchronization."
 Power and Energy Magazine, IEEE, vol.6, no.1, pp.49-60.

 - Navigant - Synchrophasors and Wide Area Situational Awareness Next-Generation Technologies for Transmission Grid Management and Wide Area Monitoring Systems: Global Market Analysis and Forecasts